kullbom/dbflow/README.md

 Planned features:

-- Replace need for DbUp
+- Replace the need for DbUp
-- Generate documentation from (primary) ms_description
+- Generate documentation from ms_description
 - Support for PostgreSql

 To clone a database: